whikloj/islandora_repo_reporter/README.md

 * the number of collection objects
 * the created dates of the oldest and most recent objects in the repo
 * the number of objects indexed in Solr
+* the number of objects that have XACML POLICY datastreams
 * a list of "Islandora" modules that are enabled

 ## Maintainer